aggolb/e2ee-messenger/README.md

 # e2ee-messenger
-A simple "End to End Encryption" messaging app with user accounts and file sharing, it's built for LAN but can easily be used over the internet as well.
+A simple "End to End Encryption" messaging app with user accounts and file sharing, it's built for LAN.

 #Prepare
 - Download and install pycrypto